top of page

 Not the end.

-A season where everything she has lived through stands with her.
+But a season of becoming, where everything she has lived through stands with her.

 The Sacred Leap